meetzaveri/hasura-otel-logs-exporter/README.md

-# otel-prometheus-grafana-demo
+# hasura-otel-logs-metrics-exporter

-A repository which contains demo for Otel exporter, prometheus reciever and Grafana service.
+This repository contains a demo where it shows how logs are exported from OpenTelemetry exporter in Hasura to OTEL collector and then build visualizations on top of that in Grafana via Loki

 ### Pre-requisites